 And while there are valid criticisms afforded by a decade of hindsight, Carr’s fundamental truth holds up today.
 IT isn’t valuable unto itself; its value is derived from what it allows the larger organization to achieve.

-Launching a cloud service provider (CSP) offering is no more valuable than deploying IT equipment unless it enables a larger strategic endeavor.
+Launching a cloud service platform (CSP) offering is no more valuable than deploying IT equipment unless it enables a larger strategic endeavor.
 An Infrastructure-as-a-Service (IaaS) offering unto itself becomes easily commoditized.
 Building a globally scalable cloud platform is already hard enough.
 Unless complementary revenue streams and business benefits are derived from the platform, it struggles to be cost-competitive over time.
 There are numerous examples of cloud strategies from giants of the tech sector that illustrate how hard this is to get right.

 We believe the winners in the cloud infrastructure market are those who build a globally scalable platform that: